 I met with a producer I like, and discovered he was ready to roll (thanks, Mitch).

 I called my favorite collaborators, and paid them whatever they asked (thanks, friends).

 While the rest of the world was in the dark post-holiday doldrums, we began to shine a small light on love.
 While the album is still in post-production, I am eager to release it to the world this year as an inspiration to artists and individuals everywhere.
-I hope it shows you love, and even more, I hope it empowers you to serve it.
+I hope it shows you love, and even more, I hope it empowers you to serve love.

 Soon, I’ll be departing for Kazakhstan (with Humming House) as an ambassador of American music.
 I’ll be performing, teaching, taking in culture, and showing love.
 When I return, I’ll begin the release process for the album.
-But in the meantime, here’s a little something to remember me by:
+But in the meantime, here’s a little something to remember me by.

 Now is the time to create the world we want to live in.